How to Make a Homemade Fruit Riot Recipe Everyone Will Love

 Fresh Fruit Selection:

-- 1/2 cup mango, cubed (or no added sugar mango lassi smoothie for a tropical layer)
+• 1/2 cup mango, cubed (or add a spoonful of no added sugar mango lassi smoothie for a tropical twist)

 Glaze (for shine and flavor):